The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 10. Multiple Defendants and/or Plaintiffs

 If there is more than one defendant, then your analysis needs to be on a per-vehicle basis to determine UIM coverage.
 Each vehicle must be analyzed to determine if it is underinsured.
 Nationwide v.
 Scott, 234 Va.
-573 (1988).
+573 (1988)

 Applying the language of Va.
-Code § 38.2-2206(B)(1), “A motor vehicle is underinsured” requires that each motor vehicle must be analyzed to determined if it is underinsured.
-Nationwide v.
-Scott, 234 Va.
-573 (1988)
+Code § 38.2-2206.B.1, “A motor vehicle is underinsured” requires that ach motor vehicle must be analyzed to determine if it is underinsured.
+Scott at 577.

-Where there are multiple defendants, calculating the available UIM coverage requires a comparison of the UIM coverage with the liability coverage for each defendant.
+Where there are multiple defendants, calculating the available UIM coverage requires a comparison of UIM coverage with the liability coverage for each defendant.
 USAA v.
-Alexander, says that UIM is calculated on a per-defendant basis rather than by combining liability coverage for all defendants and comparing that to the available UIM to create a credit.
-For instance claimant has UIM levels of $100,000, the liability limits are $50,000 and $30,000.
+Alexander says that UIM is calculated on a per-defendant basis rather than by combining liability coverage for all defendants and comparing that to the available UIM to create a credit.
+For instance, claimant has UIM levels of $100,000, the liability limits are $50,000 and $30,000.
 The UIM coverage for the claim against the first defendant is $50,000.
 The UIM coverage available for claims against the second defendant is $70,000.
 The total between both claims is $120,000.
 That exceeds the per-person limit of $100,000, so the total available UIM is $100,000.

 Where you have multiple claimants against the liability coverage, there may be some logic in getting the consent of the UIM carrier before settling.

 The alternative is to try to reach an agreement whereby two of the claimants take all of the liability coverage.
 The third claimant then goes exclusively against their UIM coverage.
 If the carrier is unwilling to do this, then you can file suit as to the two claimants with the third one holding off on filing or serving.
-That way the rights of the UIM carriers are not being prejudiced in any way.
+That way, the rights of the UIM carriers are not being prejudiced in any way.

 11. Priority

-A. More Than One Policy
+A. More than One Policy

-• The policy covering the vehicle carrying the plaintiff.
+- The policy covering the vehicle carrying the plaintiff.

-• Policy covering a vehicle not involved in the crash under which the plaintiff is a named insured.
+- Policy covering a vehicle not involved in the crash under which the plaintiff is a named insured.

-• The policy covering a vehicle not involved in the crash under which the plaintiff is simply an insured.
+- The policy covering a vehicle not involved in the crash under which the plaintiff is simply an insured.

-• Where there is more than one insurer providing coverage under one such priority, then their responsibility is pro-rata based upon their overall coverage.
+- Where there is more than one insurer providing coverage under one such priority, then their responsibility is pro-rata based upon their overall coverage.

 B. Look at Occupied Vehicle First

-Normally the coverage on that vehicle is going to be primary.
+Normally the coverage on that is going to be primary.
 The two exceptions to that are self-insured vehicles and garage vehicles.

-i.
-Self-Insured
+1. Self-Insured

 ii.
 Garage-Keeper’s Policy